Nodes & GPUs

 Click the NVIDIA MIG button in the action bar

-Select a MIG Strategy (single or mixed)
+Select a MIG Strategy (

 Enter a MIG Strategy Config value that specifies the MIG profile to apply